 The post-secondary education market is highly fragmented and competitive.
 Our schools compete for students with traditional public and private two-year and four-year colleges and universities and other proprietary providers, including those that offer online learning programs.
 Related to this, a substantial proportion of traditional colleges and universities and community colleges now offer some form of distance learning or online education programs, including programs geared towards the needs of working learners.
 As a result, we face increased competition for students, including from colleges with well-established brand names.
 In addition, we face competition from various emerging nontraditional, credit-bearing and noncredit-bearing education programs, offered by both proprietary and not-for-profit providers.
-These include massive open online courses (MOOCs) offered worldwide without charge by traditional educational institutions receive substantial government subsidies, and public and private institutions have access to government and foundation grants, tax-deductible contributions and other financial resources generally not available to proprietary providers.
-Accordingly, public and private institutions can offer substantially lower tuition prices.
+These include massive open online courses (MOOCs) offered worldwide without charge by traditional educational institutions and other direct-to-consumer education services, which some educational institutions are now considering for credit.
+Public institutions receive substantial government subsidies, and public and private institutions have access to government and foundation grants, tax-deductible contributions and other financial resources generally not available to proprietary providers.
+Accordingly, public and private institutions may have instructional and support resources superior to those in the proprietary sector, and public institutions can offer substantially lower tuition prices.
 Some of our competitors in both the public and private sectors also have substantially greater financial and other resources than we do.